This guide provides an overview of the ISO20000 standard and what is involved when implementing an IT Service Management System (ITSMS).

 The ISO20000 standard consists of a number of major headings which are common across other standards:

-It’s important to note that there’s no obligation to go for certification to ISO20000 and many organizations choose to simply use the standard as a set of good practice principles to guide them along the way to managing their IT services effectively.
-However, if you are able to do so as an organization, it is best practise to become certified as this confirms your compliance.
+It’s important to note that there’s no obligation to go for certification to ISO20000 and many organisations choose to simply use the standard as a set of good practice principles to guide them along the way to managing their IT services effectively.
+However, if you are able to do so as an organisation, it is best practise to become certified as this confirms your compliance.

 The steps to certification are similar of all the ISO standards, and involve: